rust-lang/rust/doc/tutorial.md

 ### Mutability

-All pointer types have a mutable variant, written `@mut TYPE` or `~mut TYPE`.
+All pointer types have a mutable variant, written `@mut T` or `~mut T`.
 Given such a pointer, you can write to its contents by combining the dereference operator with a mutating action.

 ~~~~
 fn increase_contents(pt: @mut int) {